Vietnam.vn - Nền tảng quảng bá Việt Nam

 Xbox Cloud Gaming beta for iOS and PC coming in April

 Now, Apple has broken down this barrier by allowing cloud gaming developers to publish their own apps on the App Store.
 This means users can download and play games directly on iPhone, iPad, Mac, and Apple TV, just like regular games.
-Not only that, Apple is also allowing developers to use its In-App Purchase system to make direct purchases, allowing apps to offer mini-apps, mini-games, chatbots, and plugins.
+Not only that, Apple also allows developers to use its In-App Purchase system to make direct purchases, allowing apps to offer mini-apps, mini-games, chatbots, and plugins.

 It's unclear whether major services like Xbox Cloud Gaming and Nvidia GeForce Now will come to the App Store right away.